totolol123/tyano-core/documentation/tasks.md

 Soon
 ----

+- Rework teleporters.
-- Create new effficient scheduler/dispatcher system based on C++11 STL (and refactor `Item::ReleaseInfo::release` after that).
+- Create new efficient scheduler/dispatcher system based on C++11 STL (and refactor `Item::ReleaseInfo::release` after that).
 - Broadcast message with pop-up because a server-wide red chat message will actually not be read by most players.
 - Refactor talkaction system to unify commands & help system.
 - Fix that one boost network socket leaks every time a new connection is accepted.